 - Checkster’s survey results indicate that 78 percent of applicants who have applied for or earned a job offer in the last six months agree that they have or would consider misrepresenting themselves on their application.

 - The survey received feedback from 400 job applicants and 400 hiring managers, recruiters, and others experienced in human resources.

 - According to the 92 percent of hiring managers who would still hire someone lying about their ranking, applicants who inflate their GPA are the least offensive.

 - Half the hiring managers state they would never hire someone who lied during a reference or background check.

 - Believe it or not, construction workers were most likely to lie during the hiring process, according to the Checkster study.
 Of the 100s of placements we’ve made at MatchBuilt, only a handful of cases of deliberately dishonest candidates during the interview process come to mind.

 Only One in Six Job Seekers Said They Didn’t Stretch the Truth During the Hiring Process

 Applying for a new job can be stressful, and a new survey reveals that uncertainty causes most job seekers to lie on their resumes to stand out.
 Checkster’s survey results indicate that 78 percent of applicants who have applied for or earned a job offer in the last six months agree that they have or would consider misrepresenting themselves on their application.

-The survey received feedback from 400 job applicants, as well as 400 hiring managers, recruiters, and others experienced in human resources.
+The survey received feedback from 400 job applicants and 400 hiring managers, recruiters, and others experienced in human resources.

 Amount of Applicant Misrepresentation